 More flood resilient V-zone construction requirements apply

-As yet, "Coastal A" zones, also known as CAZs, don’t adversely affect flood insurance rates.
+"Coastal A" zones, also known as CAZs, don't affect flood insurance rates adversely.
 However, CAZ construction requirements are applied within Key West under its participation with the Community Rating System (CRS).
 Key West enjoys a Class 5 CRS rating with a 25% discount off most flood insurance policies.